frankvlotman/Delivery-Date-Alert/README.md

 # Delivery-Date-Alert

-Automatically sending email notifications when delivery dates are approaching or have passed.
+Automatically sends email notifications when delivery dates are approaching or have passed.

 Monitors purchase orders, checking if delivery dates are within the next five days or overdue.